 How to Store

 Uncut brownies will stay fresh for longer.
 So, if you’re planning on making them ahead of time, we recommend keeping them uncut in the pan.
 Covered, they will stay fresh at room temperature for up to 4 days.
 Or, you can slice your brownies, and store them in an airtight container at room temperature for 1-2 days.
-Do not place your brownies in the freezer!
+Do not place your brownies in the refrigerator!
 Otherwise, they’ll dry out.

 For a longer-lasting option, feel free to freeze your one bowl brownies instead.
 They keep really well!
 For the best results, freeze the entire batch unsliced.
 To keep them fresh, wrap them first in plastic wrap and again in foil.
 Then, transfer them to an airtight container or sealable bag.
 They’ll stay fresh for up to 3 months.
 When you’re ready to eat, let your brownies thaw in the fridge overnight, slice the slab into squares, and enjoy!